 Examples of recent catastrophic disasters that could have benefitted from better resilience include:

-- Deepwater Horizon oil spill (costing an estimated £50bn - subscription required)
+- Deepwater Horizon oil spill (costing an estimated £50b - subscription required to access),

 The impacts of these all reach well beyond the immediate, direct structural, environmental, financial and health risks.
 In a complex system, a localised initial failure may quickly spread to other systems and create 'hyper-risks' or 'networked risks' through 'networks of networks', and cause unpredictable failures in other economic or social networks.